Atlanticfreeways/Atlanticfreway/README.md

-# Flight Scanner - Full Stack Flight Booking Platform
+# Flight Scanner & Travel Safety Guardian

-A modern, full-stack flight and hotel booking platform built with MERN stack, featuring real-time pricing, multi-currency support, and advanced search capabilities.
+A comprehensive standalone flight and hotel booking platform that goes beyond booking.
+We leverage **Skyscanner's API** for real-time, accurate pricing and integrate **reliable public travel safety tools** to provide essential travel advisories.
+Users can not only find the best deals but also assess the safety of countries, states, and regions before they travel.

 ## 🚀 Quick Start